 Bean Blossom-Patricksburg (BBP) Water Corporation operates the groundwater wells and treatment plant that supplies drinking water to the Town of Spencer, Stinesville, Patricksburg, and Bowling Green which include portions of rural Owen, Monroe, and Clay Counties (Ref.
 4, p.
 2).
-Three BBP wells (Wells #1, #2, and #3) are evaluated as actually contaminated wells in the HRS scoring of this site.
+Prior to proposal to the NPL, BPP Well #4 was brought into operation and the Town of Spencer identified that BBP Wells #3 and #4 currently provide the vast majority of the water to the drinking water system.
+BPP Wells #1 and #2 are HRS eligible standby wells since they are maintained on a regular basis so that water can be withdrawn (Ref.
+1, p.
+51603).
+However, it is unclear how frequent these standby wells are used and data has not been provided by the Town of Spencer to determine their relative contribution to the system when they are in operation; therefore, BBP Wells #1 and #2 are not being included in the HRS scoring of this site and, consistent with the HRS, the population associated with the municipal drinking water supply are assigned to BBP Wells #3 and #4 (Ref.
+1, p.
+51603).
+BBP Well #3 is evaluated as actually contaminated with Level II concentrations in the HRS scoring of this site and BBP Well #4 has not had a detection of VOC concentrations (Table 2a) and is considered to be a potentially contaminated well.
 BBP supplies drinking water to approximately 9,903 people (Ref.
 5, p.
 2; Ref.
 51, p.
 1).
 Tables 3 and 4 below show which samples exhibit Level I and Level II concentrations, respectively, in BBP wells evaluated as actually contaminated target wells.